KyleDV/Create-a-Token/README.md

 * Upload createasol.sol
 * Open on createasol.sol in FILE EXPORER
 * Open the Solidity compiler(third icon on the far right)
+* Click "Compile"
+* Open the Deploy & run transactions(fourth icon on the far right)
-* Click "Compile and Run script"
+* * Click "Deploy"

 ## Authors